Are you an EU or non-EU citizen?

 • Excerpt from the Crime Register from the state of applicant’s nationality or the state of his last stay – must not be older than 3 months and needs to be super-legalizedapostilled1.
 And translated to Czech2.
 Ask your embassy or national authorities where and how can you get this.

-• In case you hold a Permanent Residence card or Long Term Residence for the purpose of Studies / Research / or Family Reunion of a researcher or student or foreigner with a Permanent Residence – the Trade Licencing Office will not request the Criminal Record from you.
+• In case you hold a Permanent Residence card or Blue card or Long Term Residence for the purpose of Studies / Research; or you are a family member of a researcher or student or foreigner with a Permanent Residence – the Trade Licencing Office will not request the Criminal Record from you.

 • Document proving the legal grounds for use of place of business.
 An address of your seat of business, your official contact address.
 A lease contract or written consent of the owner of the property, a standard lease is sufficient unless it states explicitly that you are not allowed to conduct business.
 Instead of the valid lease, you can ask your landlord / any property owner to sign a Consent for registering a business address on this form signed by the property owner.
 Or you can rent an office space or virtual office (e.g. here, here or here) with a PO box as an option too.